 Naturally shade-loving, these tiny plants prefer moist, well-drained loamy soil.
 Don’t plant them in full sun.
 If you do, their bright green leaves will lose their color and turn ugly shades of brown.

-Many people don’t know that all parts of the lily of the valley, if ingested, are poisonous.
+You may be surprised to know that all parts of lily of the valley, if ingested, are toxic.
 Therefore, when handling the flowers, it’s best to wear gloves to prevent any residue from being transmitted to food.
 Symptoms of lily of the valley poisoning include stomachache and blurred vision.

 Flower staging at Aalsmeer FloraHolland in Amsterdam